 General Issues in Study Design

 Note: The intent of the workshop was to obtain general design parameters and examples of cognitive neuroimaging and psychological domains that should be collected.
-The suggestions of specific imaging protocols, tasks, tests, and screening techniques offered by the panel are seen by the NIH staff as exemplars only and will not necessarily be included in the resulting Funding Opportunity Announcement.
+The suggestions of specific imaging protocols, tasks, tests, and screening techniques offered by the panel are seen by the NIH staff as exemplars only and will not necessarily be included in the resulting Notice of Funding Opportunity.

 Members of the panel stressed that methods of evaluation should be standardized across all sites and suggested they have the following properties: